cado-security/product-help/docs/cado/investigate/detections.md

 ### Yara Rules

-The **Yara Rules** field allows you to apply your own Yara rules in addition to the built-in rules provided by Cado.
+The **Yara Rules** field allows you to apply your own Yara rules in addition to the built-in rules provided by / Forensic Acquisition and Investigation.
 When a rule matches, it will trigger a detection:
 - A match will generate a `Malicious` detection by default.
 - If the Yara rule name starts with "suspicious", it will trigger a `Suspicious` detection.